A Winter Wonderland Can Mean Winter Woes For Your Home

 How Does an Ice Dam Form?

 Ice dams form due to a lack of insulation and ventilation in your attic.
 In an ideal world, the roof is a cold space, and the snow naturally melts from the top down, draining into the gutters and down the downspouts.
+Ice dams occur when there are warm pockets in the attic.

-Ice damming occurs when warm air gets into your attic from the living spaces inside your home.
-That warm air begins to melt the snow from the bottom instead of the top.
 The water drains to the edge of the roof and then meets cold air, where it refreezes in your gutter.
 Eventually, your gutter fills up with ice.
 Once the gutter can no longer function, the ice backs up onto the roof, trapping water inside the ice.
+This is the ice dam.

 The trapped water has no place to go, so it forces up under the shingles.
 Once the water backs up into your shingles, the water leaks into your attic and walls.